camunda/camunda-docs-manual/content/reference/rest/case-execution/post-terminate.md

     pre: "POST `/case-execution/{id}/terminate`"
 ---

 Performs a transition from <code>ACTIVE</code> state to <code>TERMINATED</code> state if the execution belongs to a task or a stage and performs a transition from <code>AVAILABLE</code> state to <code>TERMINATED</code> state if the execution belongs to a milestone.
-In relation to the state transition it is possible to update or delete case instance variables (please note: deletion precedes update).
+In relation to the state transition, it is possible to update or delete case instance variables (please note: deletion precedes update).

 # Method